vx-zone/vx-zone.github.io/_posts/2022-10-01-unpackingqiling-utku.md

 tags: [Unpacking, Emulation, EN]
 ---

 In this blog post, we have a packed PE file.
 We will analyze it and unpack it with Qiling Framework.
 Once you understand how encryption works, I will explain more about Qiling.
-In this article we will use Cutter for analysis and Ghidra for decompile (included in Cutter)
+In this article we will use Cutter for analysis and Ghidra for decompile (included in Cutter).

 # Table Of Contents
 <pre>